FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-loading-spinner.md

 It is automatically deactivated when the action has completed.

 **Example:** When a search request is sent via the `ff-searchbox`, the spinner is activated.
-As soon as the response from FACT-Finder is received, the spinner is deactivated.
+As soon as the response from FactFinder is received, the spinner is deactivated.

 ## Usage